ayushpriya10/introduction-to-fuzzing-with-afl/README.md

 screen -dmS fuzzer4 /bin/bash -c "afl-fuzz -i input-files -o alf_out -S fuzzer4 -- ./fuzzgoat @@"
 ```

-* Reading  AFL output:
+5. To reading  AFL output, use the following command:

 ```bash
 screen -rd fuzzer1
 ```

-* Check status of fuzzers:
+6. To check status of fuzzers, use the following command:

 ```bash
 afl-whatsup afl_out
 ```

-* Examining crash with `GDB`:
+7. To examine crash with `GDB`, use the following command:

 ```bash
 gdb ../../../fuzzgoat
 ```

-* Checking for exploitable bug:
+8. To check for exploitable bug, use the following command:

 ```bash
 (gdb) source ../../../../../exploitable/exploitable/exploitable.py